Was ist wichtiger: Listings oder Ihre Website?

 But that's not the end of the story, of course: your listings aren't the only way to drive search impressions.
 Your website should too.

-By creating local landing pages with structured data and linking your third-party listings to those pages, you can allow search engines to associate all of the content on that webpage with the corresponding listing.
-Essentially, you can think of your local landing page as an extension of the local listing — one that's not limited in the number of attributes it can store.
-(Remember, content is key!)
-In our day-to-day analysis of client performance data, we've seen that when a client launched optimized local landing pages, their listings visibility (measured by number of search impressions) increased as well.
+Essentially, you can think of your local landing page as an extension of the local listing — one that's not limited in the number of business attributes it can store.
+In our day-to-day analysis of customer performance data, we can see the correlation.
+When a customer launched optimized local landing pages, their listings visibility (measured by number of search impressions) increased as well.

-Your website and your listings work together.
+Optimize your website and your listings for better discoverability

 *Yext research, 2019